Best alternatives to Facebook Groups in 2023

 Switching away from Facebook Groups and Workplace

-Facebook is a great social network and advertising platform.
-But it should be considered as entertainment and not as a work community builder or team management tool.
-By starting and promoting your own collaborative team, you can ensure to keep the focus on achieving team goals.
+Facebook is a great social network and advertising platform, but it should be considered as such.
+It is not a work community builder or a team management tool.
+By starting and promoting your own work community, you can ensure to keep the focus on achieving team goals.